sluukkonen/possu/README.md

 Execute a set of queries within a [savepoint](https://www.postgresql.org/docs/current/sql-savepoint.html).

 Start a savepoint and execute a set of queries within it.
 If the function does not throw an error, the savepoint is released.
-Returns the value returned from the function.

 If the function throws any kind of error, the savepoint is rolled back and the error is rethrown.